codeready-toolchain/tarsy-bot/docs/enhancements/pending/EP-0030-parallel-agent-stages.md

 4. **Per-agent configuration**: Each agent in `agents` list can specify its own LLM provider and iteration strategy
 5. **Partial success**: Continue chain if at least one parallel execution succeeds
 6. **Structured results**: Raw parallel outputs packaged for next stage consumption
-7. **Automatic synthesis**: Built-in CommanderAgent synthesizes results when parallel stage is final
+7. **Automatic synthesis**: Built-in SynthesisAgent synthesizes results when parallel stage is final

 ## Configuration Syntax